 When people ask me—and I hear this question often—what I find most difficult about zero waste, I say other people.
-After many years of living this way, I have my routine down, I don’t find it difficult and I enjoy it immensely.
+After many years of living this way, I have my routine down, I don’t find it difficult where I live and I enjoy it immensely.
 But sometimes, well-intentioned friends and family wanting to do something nice for me try to give me stuff I just don’t want.
 They may not understand what zero waste means or they may not take my lifestyle seriously.
 And I probably haven’t explained well that I really don’t want gifts.
 Or they might not realize that I don’t merely write about this stuff, I actually live by my religion.
 And I am observant!

 If you no longer want to receive gifts—either the quality stuff or just the landfill in transition—with some friends and family, you can have a frank discussion about gift giving and with others, you simply cannot.
 These suggestions won’t work in every situation.
 But if you can convince even a few people to fulfill your request, you’ve made progress!

 To reduce disappointment, let your family and friends know well in advance that you no longer want to receive gifts.
 I asked my kids last month to please donate to 350.org for Mother’s Day and I repeated my request this week.
 MK said she already donates to 350.org monthly, so she said she would donate to NRDC instead.

 If you’re planning a birthday party or wedding or baby shower and don’t want gifts, drive the message home by adding “No Gifts Please” to the invitations.

 2. Explain why you no longer want to exchange gifts

 Tell your friends and family that you don’t have room in your home for more stuff, that your kids have too many toys as it is, that your home is a plastic-free zone, that you’re broke and can’t buy anyone gifts and so accepting them will feel awkward, that you just Maria Kondo’d your home and have it just the way you want it or whatever other reason you have.